 Though gel-coat is a very durable material, it is susceptible to scratches, blistering, and web-like cracking (crazing) over time.
 It is elastic enough to withstand strong blows while flexing with the hull's movement.
 Gel-coat problems are cosmetic and will not affect the structural integrity of your boat.

 Some gel-coat damage and imperfections such as nicks and scratches can be repaired by obtaining a color match patch kit.
 This kit can be purchased through your Grady-White dealer.
-Acetone, the most suitable cleaning agent for gel-coat, can also be acquired through your dealer.
 Instructions are included in the patch kit.